Unity-Technologies/usd-unity-sdk/README.md

 A last option to export a USD Composition is to use the legacy export via the Editor main menu :
 * Select **USD > Export Selected**.

-Note that this option is not recommended as it offers very few export options.
+Note that this option is not recommended as it doesn't offer any export options.

 # License